Configure mail sending

 Organic Design procedure

 Mail sending is complicated, it requires that the sending server have valid reverse DNS, DKIM signature, SPF and DMARC records.
-If you just need basic sending capability, then it's much simpler and lighter weight to use an external mail sending service, so we can simply connect to their SMTP server to send mail.
+If you just need basic sending capability, then you don't need to configure a full mail server, it's much simpler and lighter weight to use an external mail sending service, so we can simply connect to their SMTP server to send mail.

 To make this setup as transparent and light-weight as possible, we use the MSMTP simple sendmail alternative.
 That way all applications on the server can send email using the local sendmail utility as expected, but the actual job of sending is delegated to the remote SMTP server.